uccasco/FiniteFields/README.md

 # FiniteFields

-Implementation of finite field methods in LAMMPS
+Implementation of finite field methods in LAMMPS.
+The files tagged 03Mar2020 should work with LAMMPS versions prior to the 29Oct2020 stable release.
+Updating these file for use with LAMMPS >= 29Oct2020 is work in progress.

 This is an implementation of the constant D ensemble in LAMMPS, based on the work of Stengel, Spaldin and Vanderbilt [Nature Phys.
 5,